USRSE/usrse.github.io/_posts/newsletters/2024-02-29-newsletter.md

 SC Tutorials is one of the largest tutorial programs at any computing-related conference.
 These high-quality tutorials are a highlight of the SC Conference.

 The Tutorials Committee strongly promotes diversity and inclusivity in all aspects.
-We particularly welcome and encourage tutorial collaborations that include a diversity of presenters and institutional types, particularly those typically underrepresented at the conference.
+They particularly welcome and encourage tutorial collaborations that include a diversity of presenters and institutional types, particularly those typically underrepresented at the conference.

 Honorarium and travel reimbursement provided for accepted tutorial presenters.